jaredpalmer/awesome-react-render-props/README.md

 - [react-power-picture](https://github.com/tvthatsme/react-power-picture): Progressively load an image srcset for maximum responsiveness and performance
 - [react-t-minus](https://github.com/jxom/react-t-minus): A React component to handle simple countdowns.
 - [react-sizeme](https://github.com/ctrlplusb/react-sizeme): Make your React Components aware of their width and height!
+- [react-intersection-observer](https://github.com/thebuilder/react-intersection-observer): Monitor when an element enters or leaves the browser viewport.

 ### React Native